925800521/ftlabs-ftscroller/README.md

+*This repository is a mirror of the [component](http://component.io) module [ftlabs/ftscroller](http://github.com/ftlabs/ftscroller).
+It has been modified to work with NPM+Browserify.
+You can install it using the command `npm install npmcomponent/ftlabs-ftscroller`.
+Please do not open issues or send pull requests against this repo.
+If you have issues with this repo, report it to [npmcomponent](https://github.com/airportyh/npmcomponent).*
 # FTScroller

 FTScroller is a library for adding momentum scrolling to web content on devices with a touch interface, compatible across most modern platforms including desktop browsers.
 Although recently support for `overflow: scroll` (or touch equivalents) has increased, this is often still not implemented in a cross-platform or backwards-compatible way, and with no support for features like snapping.